EnzoBnl/enzobnl/bd.md

 Execution steps of a MapReduce job containing 1 Mapper and 1 Reducer

 - Map phase on mapper nodes:
+  1. **RecordReader**:
-  1. **RecordReader**: Read the file's blocks from HDFS and divide them in *key->value* units called records.
-Each file block will be passed to a mapper.
+     - Read the input file's blocks from HDFS
+     - Divide them in *key->value* units called records
+     - Each block's records will be passed to a mapper.
-  2. **Mapper**: map through records and produce 0 to *n* output records for each.
+  3. **Mapper**: maps through records and produce 0 to *n* output records for each.
-  3. **Partitioner**: Organize mapper output's records into partitions, each partition is intended to be fetched by a single and different reducer node.
+  4. **Partitioner**: Organize mapper output's records into partitions, each partition is intended to be fetched by a single and different reducer node.
-  4. *Sort*: Sort records within partitions on key.
+  5. *Sort*: Sort records within partitions on key.
-  5. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
+  6. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
 Combiner output's type is the same as Mapper one.
 Combiner reduces the size of partitions and save network bandwidth.
 - Reduce phase on reduce nodes:
   1. *Fetch*: Access (mainly through network connection) to Map phase output written on HDFS.
   2. *Sort-Merge*: Merge sorted files